 Pending Land Sale No.11 refers to the Maynard's Auction site, a 67,812-square-foot development site on the northwest corner of Wylie Street and West 2nd Avenue in Fairview, east of the subject.
 The eight-lot assembly has an offer as of December 2005 for \$100 per square foot buildable or approximately \$23,680,000.
 The property is located on the edge of the Southeast False Creek neighbourhood, but out of the Olympic Village security zone and will not be subject to the additional development cost charges (budgeted at the time of sale between \$12 and \$26 per buildable square foot, plus the citywide \$6 levy.)
-At the present 3.0 FSR limit, the rate per buildable square foot is \$116.40, however at the 3.5 FSR provided on nearby Southeast False Creek South East sites, the rate per buildable square foot is \$99.77.
-After adjustment for time, the 3.0 FSR unit rate is \$123.80 per buildable square foot; at 3.5, the adjusted rate is \$106.11.
-The density is higher and the views and settings are clearly inferior; the buildable square foot rate associated with this trade is low for the subject.
+At the present 3.0 FSR limit, the rate per buildable square foot is \$116.40, however at the 3.5 FSR provided on nearby Southeast False Creek South East sites, the rate per buildable square foot; at 3.5, the adjustment for time, the 3.0 FSR unit rate is \$123.80 per buildable square foot; at 3.5, the adjusted rate is \$106.11.
+The density is similar, but the views and the setting clearly inferior; the unit rate associated with this trade is low for the subject.